callysto/hackathon/README.md

 ### Copy notebooks to Callysto Hub

- Hackathon notebooks can be automatically copied to the Callysto Hub using this [bitly link](http://bit.ly/callysto-prep-materials).
+ Hackathon notebooks can be automatically copied to the Callysto Hub using this [link](https://hub.callysto.ca/jupyter/user-redirect/git-pull?repo=https%3A%2F%2Fgithub.com%2Fcallysto%2Fhackathon&urlpath=tree%2Fhackathon%2F&branch=SciWorld)

  Alternatively, to copy them  manually: